-VAT regulations provide for supplies exempt from VAT without right of deduction.
+VAT regulations provide for supplies exempt from VAT without a right of deduction.
 The most important are as follows:

-- Lease and sale of land. - Sale of buildings. - Long lease of buildings (when the lease duration exceeds two months), unless the lessor opts for VAT applicability. - Financial services. - Certain services rendered by not-for-profit organisations. - Educational services rendered by private and public educational institutions. - Postal services. - Materials used for the production and packaging of medicines. - Supply of newspapers, magazines and books of any kind. - Supply of advertising in electronic and written media but only when the advertising services are provided directly from the media (and not through intermediaries). - Supply of services performed outside Albania by a taxable person whose place of activity or residence is in Albania. - Supply of services relating to gambling activities, casinos and hippodromes.
+- Lease and sale of land. - Sale of buildings, unless the seller opts for VAT applicability. - Long lease of buildings (when the lease duration exceeds two months), unless the lessor opts for VAT applicability. - Financial services. - Certain services rendered by not-for-profit organisations. - Educational services rendered by private and public educational institutions. - Postal services. - Materials used for the production and packaging of medicines. - Supply of newspapers, magazines and books of any kind. - Supply of advertising in electronic and written media but only when the advertising services are provided directly from the media (and not through intermediaries). - Supply of services performed outside Albania by a taxable person whose place of activity or residence is in Albania. - Supply of services relating to gambling activities, casinos and hippodromes.